voicegain/platform/ANNOUNCE-TR.md

 ### October 17, 2022

-This release provides an improved model for Offline English transcription - you will notice about 1% higher accuracy
+This release provides the improved model for Offline English transcription - you will notice about 1% higher accuracy

 The release provides these overall improvements to the Transcribe App:
 * Voice Signature support.
 Users can now create voice signatures and be automatically recognized in transcripts.
 Next release will add support for creating Voice Signatures for other speakers based on audio.